-Our competitors may develop products that are less expensive, safer or more effective, or which may otherwise diminish or eliminate the commercial success of any potential products that we may commercialize.
+Our competitors may develop products that are less expensive, safer or more effective, or which may otherwise diminish or eliminate the commercial success of any products that we may commercialize.

-If our competitors market products that are less expensive, safer or more effective than our future products developed from our potential products, that reach the market before our products, or that otherwise negatively affect the market, we may not achieve commercial success.
-For example, we are preparing to conduct a Phase 1 clinical trial evaluating our proprietary PDE10 inhibitor for use in the treatment of cognitive disorders, including schizophrenia and Huntington's disease.
-Other pharmaceutical companies, many with significantly greater resources than we have, are also developing PDE10 inhibitors and these companies may be further along in development.
+If our competitors market products that are less expensive, safer or more effective than our future products developed from our products, that reach the market before our products, or that otherwise negatively affect the market, we may not achieve commercial success.
+For example, other pharmaceutical companies, many with significantly greater resources than we have, are developing PDE10 inhibitors similar to our product OMS824, and these companies may be further along in development and able to develop their products at a faster rate than we are.
 Pfizer Inc. recently announced that its PDE10 inhibitor product candidate failed to demonstrate efficacy in a Phase 2 clinical trial evaluating the compound in acute exacerbation of schizophrenia.
-This and other potential clinical trial failures of PDE10 inhibitor product candidates may negatively reflect on the ability of our PDE10 inhibitor under development to demonstrate safety and efficacy.
+This and other potential clinical trial failures of PDE10 inhibitor product candidates may negatively reflect on the ability of OMS824 to demonstrate safety and efficacy.
 In addition, we believe that other companies are attempting to find compounds that functionally interact with orphan GPCRs.
 If any of these companies are able to achieve this for a given orphan GPCR before we do, we may be unable to establish a commercially valuable intellectual property position around that orphan GPCR.
-Further, the failure of any future products that we develop to effectively compete with products marketed by our competitors would impair our ability to generate revenue, which would have a material adverse effect on our future business, financial condition and results of operations.
+Further, the failure of any future products that we may develop to effectively compete with products marketed by our competitors would impair our ability to generate revenue, which would have a material adverse effect on our future business, financial condition and results of operations.